klusta-team/spikedetekt/README.md

 2) Parameters to adjust
 ----------------------------
-Create a file called filename.params where filename is the name of your desired output folder.
+Create a file called outputfoldernameparams.py where outputfoldernameparams is the name of your desired output folder.
 It should have the same form as the defaultparameters.py file in /spikedetekt/spikedetket/.
 It should contain the following minimal information: